-Anglicans have been in Pender Harbour for over a century.
-We're thankful to be reaching our community today.
+Anglicans have been in Pender Harbour for over a century, and we're thankful to be reaching our community today.
+Join us every Sunday at 10am!

 People come from Egmont to Sechelt, Halfmoon Bay to Kleindale, Garden Bay and Madeira Park.
 Sunday mornings are a joyful time of worship and fellowship, preaching and communion.
 We have Baptists, Lutherans, Non-Denominational, and yes, some Anglicans as well!
 We are glad to be part of the Anglican Network in Canada and the Anglican Church in North America.